Free Initial Consultation | (980) 237-4579

 • Higher insurance premiums

-What Happens to Your License After a DWI?
+What Happens to Your License After a DWI in North Carolina?

 A DWI charge does not stop the requirements of everyday life.
-You still need to get to work, pick your children up from school, and grocery shop.
+You still need to get to work, take care of your family, and run errands.

 Most people quickly realize how dependent they are on the ability to drive.
 Unfortunately, following a DWI in Charlotte, your license will automatically be suspended for 30 days while your case is pending.
-This routine suspension will not only be inconvenient, but it could put your career and personal life in jeopardy.
+This routine suspension will not only be inconvenient but could jeopardize your career and personal life.

-What Can a Charlotte DWI Lawyer Do to Help?
+What Can a Charlotte DUI Lawyer Do to Help?

 It is easy to become discouraged when facing a DWI in Charlotte.
-There is a lot involved, and you have valid fears.
-But keep in mind, there are always options to consider and various ways to reduce or eliminate the negative impact on you.
-Your first step should be to contact a veteran Charlotte DWI attorney from Randall & Stump, Criminal Defense Attorneys who will scrutinize every detail and explore any option that benefits your situation.
+But remember that there are always options to consider and various ways to minimize or eliminate the negative impact on you.
+Your first step should be to contact an experienced DWI attorney in Charlotte, NC from Randall & Stump, Criminal Defense Attorneys who will scrutinize every detail and explore any option that benefits your situation.

 With an impressive history of successfully representing clients in various DWI cases throughout Charlotte and Mecklenburg County, we know what officers look for, how prosecutors build cases, and what it takes to obtain the best possible results.
 We’ll begin by evaluating your situation and identifying any flaws in the evidence.
-Our DWI defense lawyers are well-versed in the training and testing methods officers use.
+Our DWI defense attorneys are well-versed in officers’ training and testing methods.
 This includes recognizing the fault associated with Drug Recognition Evaluators (DRE), where officers are trained to recognize physical signs of impairment in drugged driving, particularly in prescription cases.

-We will also review any BAC test results to dispute their accuracy, the officers’ conduct at the scene to pinpoint their mistakes, the validity of the plan put in place during any checkpoint to determine its constitutionality, and any physical limitations that may have affected your field sobriety test performance.
+We will also review any BAC test results to dispute their accuracy, the officers’ conduct at the scene to pinpoint their mistakes, the validity of checkpoints to determine their constitutionality, and any physical limitations that may have affected your field sobriety test performance.
 From there, we will craft and execute a defense strategy that gives you the best chance at success, while simultaneously protecting your driver’s license.

-At Randall & Stump, Criminal Defense Attorneys, we know this is a confusing time, and you’ll have a lot of questions.
-We want you to have as much information as possible when defending against a Charlotte DWI.
+We want you to have as much information as possible when defending against a DWI.
 That’s why we encourage you to review some of the most frequently asked DWI questions that we’ve put together for your convenience.